M39 series 5-ton 6×6 truck: Chassis

 The M39 series had a ladder frame with three live beam axles, the front on leaf springs, the rear tandem on leaf springs with locating arms.
 There were three chassis wheelbases (measurements are from the centerline of the front axle to the centerline of rear tandem).
 The M61 short wheelbase chassis, used for tractors and dump trucks, is 167 in, the M40 long chassis, used for cargo and wreckers, is 179 in, and the M63 extra-long chassis, used for long cargo and expansible vans, is 215 in.
 There was also an M139 heavy duty extra long chassis for extreme service, including the Honest John rocket launcher truck.

 Many M39 series were equipped with a front-mounted 20000 lb Garwood winch, intended for self-recovery.
 A winch weighed 714 lb and added 15+1/2 in inches to the length of the truck.

 The M39 series had both single- and dual-rear-tire models; very few single-rear-tire trucks were built.
 Most models had 11.00×20s with dual rear tires; tractor wreckers had larger 12.00×20s.
 Bridge trucks and all M139 chassis-based trucks had 14.00×20s.

 A standard military cab, designed by REO, was used.
 It had hinged doors with roll-up windows, a folding windshield, and a removable canvas roof.
+A hard roof could be fitted.
 Cargo trucks and tractors could be fitted with a ring mount for a M2 Browning machine gun.
-A hard roof could be fitted.

 Models

-M54 and M55 Cargo Truck
+M54 and M55 cargo truck

 The M54 was the standard cargo version of the series.
 It had a 7 ft × 14 ft low-sided box with a bottom-hinged tailgate.
 Side racks, troop seats, and overhead bows with a canvas cover were standard.
 A front-mounted winch was optional.

 The standard body sides could secure a load but could not be loaded from the side by forklifts, so a body with drop sides was standardized as the M54A1C.

 The M55, with an extra-long wheelbase, had a 20 ft box.
 By contrast, there was no drop-side version of the M814 successor.

-M51 Dump Truck
+M51 dump truck

 The M51 was a dump truck used to haul sand, gravel, dirt, rubble, scrap, and other bulk materials.
 It had a 10 ft, 5 cuyd dump body with cab protector and a tailgate that could hinge at either the top or bottom.
 They could be equipped with overhead bows, tarpaulin, and troop seats, but the relatively small size of the body limited their passenger or cargo load.